colyseus/docs/docs/server/graceful-shutdown.md

 ## Using `async`

-The `async` keyword will makes your function return a `Promise` under the hood.
+The `async` keyword will make your function return a `Promise` under the hood.
 [Read more about Async / Await](https://basarat.gitbooks.io/typescript/content/docs/async-await.html).

 ```typescript
 import { Room } from "colyseus";